mcrossover97/ReaktoFOAM/README.md

 A Geochemical Reactive Transport Solver for Acidizing: Coupling OpenFOAM and Reaktoro.

 # How To Use
 The ReaktoFOAM simulator consists of two OpenFOAM solvers: "LEAFOAM" and "PLEAFOAM" that solve the reactive transport problem using Local Equilibrium Approach and Partial Local Equilibrium Approach, respectively.
-To use the solvers, it is necessary to first install OpenFOAM and its plugin, swak4Foam:
+To use the solvers, it is necessary to first install OpenFOAM: https://openfoam.org/download/

-https://openfoam.org/download/
+And its plugin, swak4Foam:
 https://openfoamwiki.net/index.php/Contrib/swak4Foam

 Then, the Reaktoro library should be installed: